 The present structure of Saint Mary’s Church is very probably the final result of three major rebuildings or restorations over the centuries, plus a variety of repair works particularly over the past 200 years.

-Sir Joseph Banks British explorer and naturalist who, as long-time president of the Royal Society, London, became known for his promotion of science had a home in Horncastle.
+Sir Joseph Banks was a British explorer and naturalist.
+He was a long-time president of the Royal Society, London, and became known for his promotion of science.
+His home was in Horncastle.

-In 1768 he led the Royal Society delegation on a voyage around the world with Captain James Cook, during which time they landed in New Zealand, at Poverty Bay, in 1769.
-While there, Banks described a great number of plants found in the area and wrote detailed descriptions of the Maori people who lived there.
-His scientific account of the voyage and its discoveries sparked considerable interest in Europe, encouraging European settlement near the Pacific islands.
+In 1768 he led the Royal Society delegation on a voyage around the world with Captain James Cook.
+During this time they landed in New Zealand, at Poverty Bay, in 1769.
+While there, Banks described a great number of plants found in the area.
+He also wrote detailed descriptions of the Maori people who lived there.
+His scientific account of the voyage and its discoveries sparked considerable interest in Europe.
+This went on to encourage European settlement near the Pacific islands.

 The Sir Joseph Banks Society now have a base in Horncastle at the Sir Joseph Banks Centre on Bridge Street.

 William Marwood was an Executioner from 1872.
 He become the official Crown Executioner in 1874 through to his death in September 1883.
 His main occupation was as a cobbler.
 His shop and the home he shared with his wife Ellen still exist in Horncastle today.
 Marwood developed the “long drop” method of hanging.
 This technique ensured that the prisoners’ neck was broken instantly at the end of the drop.